SherryBCreative/scss-tackle-box/README.md

 scss-tackle-box
 ===

-A Tackle Box of various Scss tools and tackle.
+A Tackle Box of various SCSS tools and tackle.

 ## How to install